-- a) Air quality;
+- a) Air Quality;

+- b) Noise Management;

-- b) Water management;
+- c) Water Management;

-- c) Erosion and sediment control; and
+- d) Erosion and sediment control; and

-- d) Statutory approvals.
+- e) Statutory approvals.

 These audits may be conducted by consultants on behalf of Tahmoor Coal, by Liberty GFG employees or may be self-assessments conducted by Tahmoor Coal personnel.
 Audit results and corrective actions are recorded in Cority and assigned to responsible personnel for completion within appropriate timeframes.